Shayan-Ghani/Container-Exporter/README.md

  - [x]  Network I/O Usage
  - [x]  Add metrics in units of byte
  - [x]  Check and Unregister *stat* metrics for containers that are not running
+ - [x]  Enable functionality and smoke testing in ci
  - [ ]  Design grafana dashboards and share them on grafana cloud
  - [ ]  Design and develop a static website to showcase Documentation, new features, etc.
 ## Contributions